2mangoes1stone/ifollowedthewhiterabbit.github.io/README.md

 To make a mock up of my website, I used figma as a design tool.

 I wanted my landing page to be catchy and warm at the same time.
-I really liked the idea of using a photo taken from a drone and the idea of felt that an aerial shot of a beach might be a good idea (thinking it might bring out a warm and welcoming feel).
+I really liked the idea of using a photo taken from a drone and felt that an aerial shot of a beach might be a good fit (thinking it might bring out a warm and welcoming feel).

 I wanted the sections that followed to have a background as well, but emphasise on the content more.
-To achieve this, I blurred the background images.
+To achieve this, I reduced the opacity of the background images.

 ![figma1](reference/figma1.png)
 ![figma2](reference/figma2.png)